liamsmith3194/ace-of-steaks/README.md

 ### Admin User/Owner Goals

 1. As the site owner/admin user, I want the ability to amend and delete reservations, updating the site to allow the table to be replaced by a new booking.
-2. Ensure a table can not be booked for the same date and time (double booked).
+2. As the site owner/admin user, I want to ensure a table can not be booked for the same date and time (double booked).

 ### Design